Creating a Toolkit

 Run the following command to start creating your toolkit:

-- Description: Provide a brief explanation of your toolkit
+- Description: Provide a brief explanation of what your toolkit will do

-- Author name and email: Your contact information
+- Author GitHub username and email: Your contact information

-After completion, a directory with your toolkit name will be created with the following structure:
+After completion, a directory with your toolkit name (arithmetic) will be created with the following structure:

 arithmetic/